vectorized-runner/vectorized-runner.github.io/_posts/2022-07-31-A-high-performance-temporary-List.md

 Here's the aim of StackOnlyList:

-1. Allow using stack allocated memory as an initial memory
+1. Allows using stack allocated memory as an initial memory.
-2. Fallback to pooled memory if the list needs to grow or the stack memory is not available
+2. Fallbacks to pooled memory if the list needs to grow or the stack memory is not available.
-3. Should be simple to use and hard to misuse
+3. Should be simple to use and hard to misuse.
-4. Use most recent C# features for performance
+4. Uses most recent C# features for performance.

 Let's start with the signature and fields of our list: